grahamito/GPCTweetSearch/README.md

 ### Basic status
 - Initial Authorization, and Fetch from Twitter works
 - Tweets are loaded into tableview
-- For debugging, cell currently shows tweetId instead of tweet Username
 - Refresh works by performing the fetch again
 - Paging is sort of working, but results are much fewer than when using twitter mac os x program, so maybe our app is using wrong params or the wrong twitter API.
 Or maybe it's this already detected problem: "API v1.1 search/tweets truncating/limiting results.": https://dev.twitter.com/discussions/22571
 - ios7 only (not ios6)